ark-lang/ark-docs/REFERENCE.md

         // something here
     }

 If this function is called, the user will be warned that it is deprecated.
+You can also have a block of attributes, for instance you have 5 functions that all have the same attribute, instead of specifying the attribute for each function, we create an "attribute block" like so:

+[attribute] {
+    func name(): int;
+    func name(): int;
+    func name(): int;
+    func name(): int;
+    func name(): int;
+}

+### Attributes
+TODO list of attributes supported

 ## Traits
 Traits are a set of functions that can be inherited by a structure.
 Traits must be explicitly